California's Groundwater Live

 Current Well Infrastructure Information

 This section includes the latest information on the well infrastructure in California.
 Information for domestic and irrigation wells are based on DWR’s Online System for Well Completion Reports (OSWCR) and information for public supply wells is based on data from the State Water Resource Control’s Division of Drinking Water.
-Click on the links below to explore the four interactive and user-friendly dashboards, that detail California's well infrastructure.
+Click on the links below to explore the five interactive and user-friendly dashboards, that detail California's well infrastructure.

 Current Land Subsidence Information